 Work together with your siblings to manage care

 When it becomes clear that an aging parent needs more focused attention, it’s natural for one sibling to take the lead.
 And that’s perfectly fine.
 However, that doesn’t let the others off the hook — even if they live far away.
-Especially since it’s become so easy to take on tasks remotely.7
+In fact, some 15 percent of U.S. caregivers assist their loved one from an average distance of 450 miles away.8

-However, the long-distance caregiver should be mindful to not allow the distance to make them feel distant from their local family members.
-A weekly video call can help bridge that gap and also offer a visual aid as to how the elderly parent looks.7
+It's important the long-distance caregiver be mindful to not allow the distance to make them feel distant from their local family members.
+A semi-weekly or monthly video call can help bridge that gap and also offer a visual aid as to how the elderly parent looks.

 Having empathy — for your aging parent, for other family members, and for yourself — will lead to better care all around.